SijieZhuo/SensorDataViewer/README.md

 - TabID of currently viewed tab

 ## Recorded File
-The data will be saved in .csv file.
+The data will be saved in .csv files.
 There would be a folder in the root directory called "Records", and each save would create a folder inside "Records", and it would include a number of .csv file.

-Depending on the number of sensors connected to application, the number of .csv file would be different.
+Depending on the number of sensors connected to the application, the number of .csv file would be different.